 HOW TO ENTER

-To enter, simply complete the Microsoft Form (the “Entry Form”) and answer the question which can be accessed via.
-This can be completed directly via Team Talk or via the ‘WIN 6 X PREMIERSHIP RUGBY TICKETS AND THE LOAN OF A LAND ROVER DISCOVERY FOR A WEEKEND’ tile on the ‘Your JLR’ app.
+To enter, simply complete the Microsoft Form (the “Entry Form”) and answer the question which can be accessed via this link.
+This can be completed directly via Team Talk or via the ‘WIN 6 X PREMIERSHIP RUGBY TICKETS AND THE LOAN OF A LAND ROVER DEFENDER FOR A WEEKEND’ tile on the ‘Your JLR’ app.
 Each of these applications will require the entrant to submit the following details:

 Name;